michaelkolesidis/emoji-minesweeper/README.md

 ![Dark mines](./screenshots/dark_loss_flowers_v8.png)

-Lastly, clicking on the  ☀️/🌔  button allows players to choose between light and dark mode.
+Clicking on the  ☀️/🌔  button allows players to choose between light and dark mode.
 You can also switch between dark and light by pressing the *D* key.
+Quite useful for those long night sessions!

+Lastly, we should mention the concept of **chording**.
+When an uncovered square with a number has exactly the correct number of adjacent squares flagged, performing a click using the mouse's wheel (or middle button) on it will uncover all unmarked squares.
+This is called a **chord**.
+It is a basic technique that allows players to clear squares using flags, and the reason why flagging styles are often more efficient than non-flagging ones.

 ### Summary

 - **Left-click** to open a square square
 - **Right-click** to flag a square (that you think) contains a mine
+- **Middle-click** for chording
 - 💣 Mines counter
 - 🧮 Moves counter
 - ⌛ Time counter